Beijing – Xian – Kunming – Lijiang – Xianggelila – Chengdu – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 After lunch we spend the rest of day exploring on our own.

-We board early morning flight (2 hours 20 minutes) for Kunming.
+We board morning flight (2 hours 20 minutes) for Kunming.

 Capital of Yunnan Province, Kunming is known as the “city of eternal spring” due to its temperate climate.
-Sitting at 1,900 metres above sea level in the middle of the Yunnan-Guizhou Plateau, Kunming long profited from its position on the caravan roads through to Southeast Asia, India and Tibet.
+Sitting at 1,900 metres above sea level in the middle of the Yunnan-Guizhou Plateau, Kunming long profited from its position on the ancient Tea Horse Road, a net work of caravan roads winding through the mountains of Southwest China, Tibet, India and Southeast Asia.
 During the Second World War, Kunming became the terminus on the Chinese side of the famous Burma Road and also served as an airbase for the Allied Forces.

 Our sightseeing this afternoon includes the historic Western Hill Scenic Area and Huating Temple.